Norton Review: Quick Expert Summary

-Most antivirus software uses a malware directory, cross-referencing the code of each scanned file against hundreds of thousands of known malware files.
-Norton’s malware directory (which is top-secret) consistently ranks among the best on the market.
+Most antivirus software uses a malware directory, cross-referencing the code of each scanned file against thousands of known malware files, but Norton’s consistently ranks among the best on the market.

 What’s the best Norton package?

 Norton 360 Deluxe is the best choice for most users.
 It provides a ton of useful features for up to 5 devices across Windows, Mac, Android, and iOS.
-But if you’re only trying to protect one device, Norton 360 Standard includes almost all of the same features for a single device.
+But if you only need protection for up to 3 devices (or 1 device outside the US) and don’t require parental controls, Norton 360 Standard is a decent choice too.